 It is of great importance for us to note concerning the "covenants" of whom they are spoken, and with whom they are connected.
 To apply verse 8, I will make a new covenant with the house of Israel and with the house of Judah, to Christians today, is blank ignorance, or presumptuous folly.
 (Note the R.V. margin in vss.
-8 and 10: I will accomplish (Gr.) a new covenant with the house of Israel; and, This is the covenant that I will covenant with the house of Israel.
+8 and 10: I will accomplish (Gr. sunteleo) a new covenant with the house of Israel; and, This is the covenant that I will covenant with the house of Israel.
 This corresponds to Rom.
 11:27, "And this is My covenant (or, margin: the covenant from Me) unto them, when I shall take away their sins.")
 Indeed, the very next verse compels us to know with whom the new covenant will be made, for we read it will not be:

-Heb 8:9 --According to the covenant that I made with their fathers in the day that I took them by the hand to lead them forth out of the land of Egypt.
+Heb 8:9 According to the covenant that I made with their fathers in the day that I took them by the hand to lead them forth out of the land of Egypt.
+FOR THEY DID NOT CONTINUE IN MY COVENANT, AND I DID NOT CARE FOR THEM, SAYS THE LORD.

 (Of course, the next words, They continued not in My covenant, and I regarded them not, saith the Lord, everyone has willingly consigned to calf-worshipping Israel!)